kudobuilder/kudo.dev/content/docs/developing-operators.md

       - pod.yaml
 ```

-### Plans section
+### Plans Section

 Plans orchestrate tasks through `phases` and `steps`.

-Each Plan is a tree with a fixed three-level hierarchy of the plan itself, its phases (named collection of steps), and then steps within those phases.
+Each plan is a tree with a fixed three-level hierarchy of the plan itself, its phases (named collection of steps), and then steps within those phases.
 This three-level hierarchy can look as follows:

 ```text
 Plan foo